123jimin-llm/llm-msg-io/README.md

 - Converting to/from various serialization formats.
 - [STF](./doc/stf/README.md) format for simple text representation of LLM messages.

+> [!WARNING]
+> This library does not perform any validations, which must be done by the user.

 ### Supported API Message Types

 - `OpenAIChatInputCodec`: to OpenAI chat completion parameters